OceanDataTools/openrvdas/docs/intro_to_loggers.md

 Before we dive into the use of logger\_manager.py, it's worth pausing for a moment to introduce some concepts that underlie the structure of the logger manager. _(Note: much of this section should be moved to [OpenRVDAS Configuration Files](configuration_files.md))._

--   **Logger configuration** - sometimes called just a "configuration" when we're getting sloppy.
-This is a definition for a set of Readers, Transforms and Writers feeding into each other, such as would be read using the --config argument of the listen.py script.
+-   **Logger configuration** - This is a definition for a set of Readers, Transforms and Writers feeding into each other, such as would be read using the --config argument of the listen.py script.
 In OpenRVDAS, each logger configuration that is active runs as its own daemon process.
 The sample logger configuration below ("knud-\>net") reads NMEA data from the Knudsen serial port, timestamps and labels the record, then broadcasts it via UDP:

   ```
   "knud->net": {